 For a few months Boerstra lived in the hunting cabin he built near a forest in Veenhuizen.

 The project started with a letter to an imaginary hunter.
-Finally the letter was sent to the hunting cabin.
+Finally the letter was sent to himself in the hunting cabin.

 To: The Hunter

 I’d like to go hunting with you some day.
 Although I think you have the best view on this, the forests and fields around Veenhuizen certainly seem to be suitable for a hunt.

 Read more →

 During school holidays on the island of Terschelling, I fished a lot for flounder and plaice, and also occasionally I caught eelpout.
 It is not nearly as tasty as regular eels and are even faster than the normal eel to twist your line into a knot.
 Me and some friends mostly fished in the harbor of the island and caught lots of fish, while adult men made long journeys to the North Sea and came home with a few small fishes.
 Victory was at our side.

 Often I have wondered what is so exciting about fishing.
 Lying in bed, during the fishing periods, the image of the bobber starting to move up and down came in my mind.
 The heart starts beating faster and a curiosity rises for what is brought up from under the dark surface.
 A feeling of loss remains when having a bite and not catching or loosing the fish.

 My parents had the book “Hunting drawings by Rien Poortlviet".
 I still remember the atmosphere he was able to draw of the forest where it snowed, and where hunters go in search of pheasants.
 I’ve often experienced that atmosphere in the forests of Oranjewoud.
 I remember a drawing of a pheasant that was shot and landed on the ice.
 The colors of the male pheasant are beautiful.
 Because of the snow it was even better.